MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/upgrade-sales-professional-sales-enterprise.md

 ---
-title: "Upgrade from Dynamics 365 for Sales Professional to Dynamics 365 for Sales Enterprise (Dynamics 365 for Sales) | MicrosoftDocs"
+title: "Upgrade from Dynamics 365 for Sales Professional to Dynamics 365 for Sales Enterprise (Dynamics 365 for Sales) | Microsoft Docs"
 description: "Follow the steps in this topic to upgrade from Dynamics 365 for Sales Professional to Dynamics 365 for Sales Enterprise."
 keywords: "Dynamics 365 for Sales, Professional, Enterprise, Upgrade" ms.date: 05/01/2018